-At Lynch Law Offices, P.C., we handle Chapter 7 and Chapter 13 bankruptcies for clients in Lisle, Naperville and throughout DuPage County.
-Whether you are filing bankruptcy for the first time, or are considering filing a second, third or subsequent bankruptcy petition, we can provide you with the skilled representation you need.
+At Lynch Law LLC, we handle Chapter 7 and Chapter 13 bankruptcies for clients throughout DuPage County.
+Whether you are filing bankruptcy for the first time or are considering filing a second, third, or subsequent bankruptcy petition, we can provide you with the skilled representation you need.

 - From a Chapter 7 to a Chapter 7: eight years